Access your environmental data wherever you need it

 Mr. Hawthorne holds an M.S. in Environmental Engineering from Stanford University and B.S. degrees in Geology and Geological Engineering from Purdue University.
 He is registered both as a Professional Engineer and Professional Geologist, and is also accredited as Lead Verifier for the Greenhouse Gas Emissions and Low Carbon Fuel Standard programs by the California Air Resources Board.

-In providing water quality data management software to organizations serving millions of customers a day, our experts have found some common red flags in alternative solutions.
-Many alternatives to Locus are more prohibitive than helpful, leading to more issues than they should.
+In providing a water data management solution to organizations serving millions of customers a day, our experts have found some common red flags in alternative solutions.
+Many alternatives to Locus software are more prohibitive than helpful, leading to more issues than they should.
 Your organization deserves to reduce the stress of data entry, regulatory and voluntary reporting, and more.
-Here are the top 5 signs that your organization is using outdated water quality software:
+Here are the top 5 signs that your organization is using outdated water data software:

 In order to ensure the highest level of data quality, you should not be risking human error at multiple levels.
-Enter your data once, and have it audit-ready, set to go on regulatory and voluntary reports, which are created directly from Locus Software.
+Enter your data once, and have it audit-ready, set to go on regulatory and voluntary reports, which are created directly from Locus software.

 Support doesn’t end after implementation.
 What we often hear from our customers when they switch from other providers is that they are delighted with the level of support that Locus brings with our software.
-Locus is proud to have the expertise and experience to back our software, and if there is anything you need, you can be sure that Locus support can get it done smoothly.
+Locus is proud to have the expertise and experience to back our water data management solution, and if there is anything you need, you can be sure that Locus support can get it done smoothly.

 You need reliability.
 Your software should be available to you on-demand.
 Locus is proud to be the only environmental software developer to publicly share our uptime, which is over 99.9%.
-If you are experiencing downtimes at inconvenient times or for long periods, you should switch.
+If you are experiencing downtimes at inconvenient times or for long periods, you should switch to Locus.

 Field collection is key for most organizations managing water quality data.
 You should be able to enter that data into your system once, and from anywhere, reducing errors and extra time doing the same work twice (or more!).
 Also, being able to access historical data at your fingertips can help you solve problems on the fly.

 Sure, you may have all of your data collected, but what are you doing with it?
 If your software is not giving you meaningful findings from analyzing your data, then you are always going to be playing catch-up.
-Having the tools to help your organization look forward is essential in selecting water data management software.
+Having the tools to help your organization look forward is essential in selecting the right water data management solution.

 In a Software as a Service (SaaS) delivery model, service uptime is vital for several reasons.
 Besides the obvious of having access to the service over the internet at any given time and staying connected to it 24/7/365, there are additional reasons why service uptime is essential.
 One of them is quickly verifying the vendor’s software architecture and how it fits the web.